 Over the past several days, it really has felt like we were all part of one big conversation.
 At the lottery, we extend huge thanks to our players and retailers for being part of this shared moment.
 It’s been a busy time, but we’ve all had fun and our joint efforts have made a difference right here at home by raising additional lottery proceeds for state causes.

 Iowa Lottery players bought more than $12 million in Powerball tickets for last night’s drawing, including more than $6.2 million in tickets yesterday alone.
 During yesterday’s busiest stretch from about 5-6 p.m., Powerball tickets were selling at nearly $13,800 per minute in Iowa.
 However, the average Iowa Powerball purchase yesterday was about $7, or three to four plays per ticket.
 We’re happy to see that Iowans had fun playing the game and didn’t go overboard.

 How do the sales figures for yesterday’s drawing compare to those for Saturday’s drawing, when the jackpot was already a U.S. record of $947.9 million?
 Iowa Lottery players bought more than $8.6 million in Powerball tickets for Saturday’s drawing, including more than $4.4 million in tickets that day alone.
 Sales peaked at about $7,900 per minute on Saturday.
 So, total sales for yesterday’s world-record Powerball drawing were nearly 40 percent higher than those for the drawing just four days earlier.

 The odds of winning the jackpot in Powerball are about 1 in 292.2 million because there are about 292.2 million ways you can combine the numbers in the game to make a play.
-By tracking nationwide sales, lottery officials can estimate how many of all the possible combinations have been purchased for a particular drawing.
-The latest updates today show that about 65 percent of all the possible combinations have already been purchased for tomorrow's drawing.
+By tracking nationwide sales, lottery officials can estimate how many of all the possible combinations have been purchased – or covered – for a particular drawing.
+Nearly 89 percent of all the possible combinations were covered in last night’s drawing.